 8. Best Aerosol: Natural Care Flea and Tick Spray for Dogs and Cats

 If you prefer aerosol over pump spray due to its gentle mist application, you’ll love this natural tick and flea spray for dogs.
 Made with no harsh chemicals in its formula, it relies on active ingredients such as peppermint oil and clove oil to kill and repel all life stages of fleas and ticks.
 To boot, as the formula is plant-based, it is safe to use both on cats and dogs (12 weeks or older), and around the house.
 The formula won’t leave any stains on your upholstery, carpets, or floors, so feel free to spray away!

 With a powerful blend of natural insecticides such as cinnamon oil, clove oil, eugenol, cedarwood oil, rosemary oil, and peppermint oil, this tick spray covers all of the bases with its active ingredients.
 The formula will kill ticks and fleas in all forms, and repel mosquitos, too.
+The effect lasts up to 4 weeks after the initial spraying, so you won’t have to reapply each day for this spray to work.
+Which is particularly impressive considering that it is 100% naturally derived with no artificial colors or fragrances, as well as no harsh chemicals and toxic ingredients.
 Suitable for dogs older than 4 months, this all-natural, plant-based tick spray is best used in conjecture with other tick repellents if you live in a high-risk area.

 Dangers of ticks on dogs